GLOBAL BUSINESS WEEK 2025 (Only for Leaders)

 Deals Over Doctrine: Examples of the New Diplomacy

-- UAE: $14.5 billion allocated to aviation and artificial intelligence development.
+• UAE: $14.5 billion for aviation and AI development.

 Who Was in the Delegation: From Diplomats to Tycoons